ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Although any kind of data can be wrapped as a `result` `Error`, it is recommended to use that constructor to carry actual errors, for instance:
-- `exn`, in which case the result type just makes exceptions explicit.
+- `exn`, in which case the result type just makes exceptions explicit
-- `string`, where the error case is a message that indicates what failed.
+- `string`, where the error case is a message that indicates what failed
-- `string Lazy.t`, a more elaborate form of error message that is only evaluated if printing is required.
+- `string Lazy.t`, a more elaborate form of error message that is only evaluated if printing is required
 - some polymorphic variant, with one case per possible error.
-This is very accurate (each error can be dealt with explicitly and occurs in the type) but the use of polymorphic variants sometimes make the code harder to read.
+This is very accurate (each error can be dealt with explicitly and occurs in the type), but the use of polymorphic variants sometimes make the code harder to read.

 Note that some say the types `result` and `Either.t` are